 {\it Note added.} After the first version of this paper was submitted to the arXiv, the author was informed of the video~\cite{Her}.
 Some points in \cite{Her} overlap with Sec.~\ref{sec:1DZ2} in this paper.

-{\it Acknowledgment.} We thanks Takahiro Morimoto and Ryohei Kobayashi for useful discussions.
+{\it Acknowledgment.} We thank Takahiro Morimoto and Ryohei Kobayashi for useful discussions.
 We also thank Shuhei Ohyama and Masatoshi Sato for helpful discussions with the related collaboration.
-K.S. issupported by JST CREST Grant No. JPMJCR19T2 and JSTPRESTO Grant No. JPMJPR18L4.
+K.S. is supported by JST CREST Grant No. JPMJCR19T2 and JSTPRESTO Grant No. JPMJPR18L4.